Principal Investigator Status Appointments

 - A request letter written (on department letterhead) by a dean, chair, or director

-- The approval of the associate dean or vice dean (or dean) of the college.
+- The approval of the associate dean for research, or vice dean (or dean) of the college.
 (This approval can be in the form of a separate letter, an email, or a notation made on the request letter)

 - The individual’s CV